ZXKUQYB/nd002-project4/README.md

 ### Additional Information

 In this repository, there are also some static, soft copies of the Jupyter notebook files created in HTML format by using [nbconvert](https://nbconvert.readthedocs.io), which are provided for your convenience.
-You can see the results of the project directly without running program code, especially when you use some online preview services such as [GitHub & BitBucket HTML Preview](https://htmlpreview.github.io/) to render them.
+You can see the results of the project directly online without running program code, especially when you use some online preview services such as [GitHub & BitBucket HTML Preview](https://htmlpreview.github.io/) to render them.

 ### License